Pacific Northwest National Scenic Trail Advisory Council

 The Council, established under the National Trails System Act, will provide recommendations to the Secretary of Agriculture about matters relating to the administration and management of the Pacific Northwest Trail, specifically advising on trail uses, establishing a trail corridor, and prioritizing future projects.

-For more information on eligibility and applying, you can contact Matt McGrath, Pacific Northwest National Scenic Trail Program Manager at (425) 783-6199; email: firstname.lastname@example.org.
+For more information on eligibility and applying to fill future vacancies on the Council, you can contact Becky Blanchard, Pacific Northwest National Scenic Trail Planning & Partnerships Specialist, at (503) 808-2422; email: firstname.lastname@example.org.

 Applications must include:

 clear indication in AD-755 #11, 14, or elsewhere in the application of the interest(s) the nominee is willing and qualified to represent on the Council

 Federal Advisory Committees are governed by the Federal Advisory Committee Act, or FACA.
 More information about FACA is available at these links:

 Forest Service FACA Resources

 General Services Administration - Federal Advisory Committee Overview